dghez/FOLGORE/README.md

 - `useTransitionType`: for page transitions, used in middleware
 - `usePageTransitionEvent`: a shortcut for page transitions events (enter, leave etc)
 - `useSeo`: seo customization x page
+- `useStaticStore` & `useReactiveStore`: get static/reactive values from the `pinia` store.
+It supports multiple stores if needed.